-This is an online market where locals buy and sell everything from used clothes to furniture, so it’s perfect for buying decorations!
+This online market is where locals buy and sell everything from used clothes to furniture, so it’s perfect for buying decorations!
 Just keep in mind that you’ll have to meet the seller somewhere that isn’t your home.

 Buy Nothing Facebook Group

 This is a great group to join for any and everything.
 These groups are a place to come and offer something to give away.
 Others usually comment on the post expressing interest.
 The gifter chooses one of the commenters for pickup.
-You can check out the leading website for more info on finding your local group here.
+Here, you can check out the leading website for more info on finding your local group.

-If you have followed any of my blogs, you know how much I love my wholesale memberships.
-I shop at BJs and Costco, mainly because Sam’s is too far away.
+If you have followed my blogs, you know how much I love my wholesale memberships.
+I shop at BJs and Costco because Sam’s is too far away.
 BUT they put their Christmas decorations on clearance fast!
 So most of the time, you can score a clearance price well before Christmas.
 The middle aisles of wholesale clubs are where the holiday decoration treasures are.

 Keep an eye out for deals all year round:

-Keep up with deal/coupon blogs, so you have an idea of items that constantly go on sale.
-Also, follow Facebook groups for deals and especially Dollar General Penny Deal groups.
+Keep up with deal/coupon blogs so you have an idea of items that constantly go on sale.
+Also, follow Facebook groups for deals, especially Dollar General Penny Deal groups.